Parallel Single-Molecule Force Spectroscopy

 Become a part of the future

-Join us at various locations for a hands-on workshop on different state-of-the-art single molecule applications of our C-Trap™ optical tweezers-fluorescent microscope.
+Join us at various locations for a hands-on workshop on different state-of-the-art single molecule applications of our C-Trap™ optical tweezers-fluorescent microscope and AFS™ Acoustic Force Spectroscopy system.
 Locations & dates include:

-The United Kingdom, Cambridge – University of Cambridge – Date and registration deadline to be determined
+The United Kingdom, Cambridge – University of Cambridge – Date to be determined

 The field of single-molecule biophysics has radically evolved over the last decade, owing to major technological breakthroughs that enabled landmark experiments.

 Now that the single-molecule methods have proven their value, they are ready to make a long-lasting impact on the field of biological research.

 LUMICKS provides ready-to-use single-molecule instrumentation, allowing you to focus on your experiments and breakthrough science.

 Want to see your favorite proteins in action?
 Contact us for a demo!

 The C-Trap™ is the world’s first instrument that combines optical tweezers, confocal microscopy or STED nanoscopy (C-Trap™ SR) and an advanced microfluidics system in a truly integrated and correlated way.

 The m-Trap™ optical tweezers was developed to lower the price barrier of advanced single-molecule force spectroscopy instrumentation without compromising on performance characteristics.